The Next-Gen 2026 Nissan Z Sports Cars Reviews

 The Nissan Z is powered by a 3.0-liter V-6 engine that is twin-turbocharged and taken from the Infiniti Q60 Red Sport 400.
 The engine generates 400 horsepower and 350 pound-feet of torque in the Sport and Performance variants.
 The performance-oriented Z NISMO, which includes a limited-slip differential, larger rims, larger brakes, a stiffer suspension, and more luxurious bodywork, increases these figures to 420 horsepower and 384 pound-feet of torque.

 The NISMO, which is more flashy, is exclusively available with an automatic transmission, while the standard Z is available with a six-speed manual or nine-speed automatic transmission.
-The rear-wheel-drive Z is provided with ample propulsion by the sprightly turbo six, which ensures that there is no dearth of speed.
-Nevertheless, its acceleration is inferior to that of its competitors, including the Porsche 718 Cayman and Toyota GR Supra, which are capable of achieving 60 mph at a faster pace.
+The rear-wheel-drive Z is provided with ample propulsion by the sprightly turbo six, ensuring no dearth of speed.
+Nevertheless, its acceleration is inferior to that of its competitors, including the Porsche 718 Cayman and Toyota GR Supra, which can achieve 60 mph at a faster pace.

-The Z is feeling coordinated and capable of navigating corners as it approaches its limit.
-However, the Z’s suspension configuration begins to demonstrate that it is not quite capable of full-tilt cornering when it is pushed to the limit.
-The Z NISMO may have rectified the situation, as its stiffer suspension and increased chassis rigidity rendered it a formidable force on the race track but a bone-crushing force on unpaved roads.
+As it approaches its limit, the Z feels coordinated and capable of navigating corners.
+However, its suspension configuration begins to demonstrate that it is not quite capable of full-tilt cornering when pushed to the limit.
+The Z NISMO may have rectified the situation, as its stiffer suspension and increased chassis rigidity rendered it a formidable force on the race track, but a bone-crushing force on unpaved roads.

 Performance

 In our comparison test between a Toyota Supra 3.0 and a Nissan Z Performance with a manual transmission, the Z test car achieved a top speed of 60 mph in 4.5 seconds, far behind the Supra.
-The Z was able to reach 60 mph in 4.3 seconds with the nine-speed automatic, while the Z NISMO, which is more potent, achieved the same speed in 3.9 seconds during our instrumented testing.
+The Z reached 60 mph in 4.3 seconds with the nine-speed automatic, while the more potent Z NISMO achieved the same speed in 3.9 seconds during our instrumented testing.

 2026 Nissan Z MPG

-The automatic Z is the most efficient, as per the Environmental Protection Agency.
+According to the Environmental Protection Agency, the automatic Z is the most efficient.
 It is estimated to achieve 19 miles per gallon in the city and 28 miles per gallon on the interstate.
 By opting for the manual transmission, these figures are reduced to 18 mpg in the city and 24 mpg on the highway.

-The 420-hp Z NISMO is not significantly different from the standard Z, despite its increased power and weight.
-It has an EPA-estimated 24 mpg highway and 17 mpg city rating.
-We will subject the Z to a 75 mph highway fuel economy test route and provide the results in this narrative if the opportunity arises.
-For additional details regarding the Z’s fuel efficiency, please consult the Environmental Protection Agency’s website.
+Despite its increased power and weight, the 420-hp Z NISMO is not significantly different from the standard Z. It has an EPA-estimated 24 mpg highway and 17 mpg city rating.
+If the opportunity arises, we will subject the Z to a 75 mph highway fuel economy test route and provide the results in this narrative.
+Please consult the Environmental Protection Agency’s website for additional details regarding the Z’s fuel efficiency.

 2026 Nissan Z Security

-Nissan provides the Z with a variety of standard driver assistance features, such as blind spot monitoring, pedestrian detection, and automatic emergency braking.
+Nissan offers the Z various standard driver assistance features, such as blind spot monitoring, pedestrian detection, and automatic emergency braking.

-For additional details regarding the Z’s collision test results, please consult the websites of the Insurance Institute for Highway Safety (IIHS) and the National Highway Traffic Safety Administration (NHTSA).
+For additional details regarding the Z’s collision test results, please consult the Insurance Institute for Highway Safety (IIHS) website and the National Highway Traffic Safety Administration (NHTSA).
 Key safety features consist of:

 2026 Nissan Z Price

-The 2025 Nissan Z is priced at $44,110 and can reach as high as $66,890, contingent upon the trim and options.
-The midrange Z Performance trim is the most appealing to us.
-It includes 19-inch rims with summer tires, upgraded brakes, a limited-slip differential, sportier suspension enhancements, and power-adjustable seats with faux suede upholstery.
+The 2025 Nissan Z starts at $44,110 and can reach as high as $66,890, depending on the trim and options.
+We most appeal to the midrange Z Performance trim, which includes 19-inch rims with summer tires, upgraded brakes, a limited-slip differential, sportier suspension enhancements, and power-adjustable seats with faux suede upholstery.

 Despite its allure as a dedicated track toy, the NISMO specification is too abrasive for daily use due to its stiff suspension and robust brake performance.